 This proven, life-saving program is available to schools and youth organizations nationwide at no cost.

 Each year, thousands of schools and youth organizations nationwide participate in Say Something Week to celebrate the importance of Trusted Adults and Upstanders your community!
-Save the Date: March 4–8, 2024.
+Join us for Say Something Week, March 4–8, 2024.

 Learn about different types of warning signs or threats and how to spot them, especially on social media.